 If you’ve found your way to this website, then you probably know that Yellow Dog Flyfishing Adventures is a destination angling booking company that sends hundreds of anglers a year all over the world in the pursuit of fish.
 And over the years of booking trips and fishing the world ourselves, we have learned one very important lesson about destination trips — especially those that involve international travel to distant waters.
 The more time you spend preparing for your trip prior to departure, the more you improve your odds of a successful and enjoyable saltwater adventure!

-Here are a handful of great tips and suggestions that will really help when you’re planning your next adventure.
+Here are a handful of great tips and suggestions that will help when planning your next adventure.

 1. Make a List

 Do yourself a favor and create a detailed and well-thought-out gear and equipment list.
 Save this list and make it your “go-to” reference list whenever you plan a fishing trip that will take you far from home.
 This list should be a fluid, changing, and ever-evolving tool, meaning that you should constantly add information by reading, researching, and taking notes after each and every trip.
 The lists that we use and send to all of our clients are lists that we have spent years creating and fine-tuning.
 The lists are designed to ensure that our customers travel with the right type and the right amount of equipment that is applicable and relevant to their destination.